Sovereign-Labs/sovereign-book/src/3-5-advanced.md

 Transaction reverts are normal and expected - log them at `debug!` level if needed for debugging, not as warnings or errors.

-## Native-Only Code and Custom APIs
+## Native-Only Code

-Some functionality should only run natively on the full nodes, not in the zkVM during proof generation.
+Some functionality should only run natively on the full nodes (and sequencer), not in the zkVM during proof generation.
 This is a critical concept for separating verifiable on-chain logic from off-chain operational tooling.

-Any code that shouldn't be part of the state transition verification must be gated with `#[cfg(feature = "native")]`:
+Any code that is not part of the core state transition must be gated with `#[cfg(feature = "native")]`:

 ```rust
 #[cfg(feature = "native")]